eh-am/fightcade-gamepad-navigation/README.md

 - [ ] react to spacebar in select filter
 - [ ] disable all external links
 - [ ] user button not working when clicked
+- [ ] support navigating with only arrow keys
+- [ ] outline of joined lobby on sidebar is not clear

 # Pages